 i.
 We know that “you” refers to one person, because it is in the singular.
 “You is singular throughout, identified in verse 6 as the Lord’s anointed.”
 (Kidner)

 ii.
-The picture is that of King David, before battle – perhaps something like the battle with the Syrians in 2 Samuel 10 – at the tabernacle of God and offering prayers and sacrifices before the battle.
-Here the on looking multitude responds to the king’s prayer with the cry, “May the LORD answer you in the day of trouble.”
+The picture is that of King David, before battle – perhaps something like the battle with the Syrians in 2 Samuel 10 – at the tabernacle of God and offering prayers and sacrifices.
+Here the onlooking multitude responds to the king’s prayer with the cry, “May the LORD answer you in the day of trouble.”

 iii.
 “It is one of the most stirring of the Psalms, by its tense awareness of life-and-death issues soon to be resolved.”
 (Kidner)